Mike Birbiglia Net Worth: How a Sleepwalking Storyteller Built His Comedy Fortune

 Digital Media and Content Creation Earnings

 The internet has been pretty good to Mike.
-His Working It Out podcast isn’t just fun to make – it’s a solid source of income through ads and sponsorships.
+His Working It Out podcast isn’t just fun to make – it’s a solid source of podcast revenue through ads and sponsorships.
 Having friends like Pete Holmes and Jimmy Kimmel as guests doesn’t hurt either!

 Social media isn’t just for sharing jokes anymore.
 Mike’s partnerships with brands on platforms bring in extra cash.
 But he’s picky about it – you won’t see him promoting just anything.
 He keeps it real, which makes his followers trust him more.